About 4-H Projects

 What are 4-H Projects?

 4-H'ers learn more about a subject matter they choose to study through completing hands-on activities, called projects.
 The Marion County 4-H program offers more than 60 projects for area youth.
-In order to enroll in a project, members must sign up for them at the time of enrolling in 4-H. There is no limit to the number of projects youth can sign up for.
+To enroll in a project, members must sign up for them at the time of enrolling in 4-H. There is no limit to the number of projects youth can sign up for.

 How to Complete Projects